top of page

 How does this relate to the stem cell debate?

-When a human embryo is terminated, the spirit or soul
+When a human embryo is terminated, the spirit or soul contained within

-contained within is released prior to when medical procedures are conducted upon the object.
+is released prior to when medical procedures are conducted upon the object.
 At that point, the embryo is not alive, nor has it anything to do with being alive, after the release of the soul.
 So, unless God re-breathes life into the empty atomic structure, the aborted embryo is merely a collection of atoms and should not be considered as living by any means thereafter.

 Even if researchers go to extreme levels and conduct a human clone experiment that took a healthy sperm and egg, artificially fertilized them, and extracted stem cells while the embryo was still alive, such an act would not be unethical for the advancement of medical research despite being performed on a fully functional human being.

 The reason for this is that God would be aware of the intent and purpose of the procedure and would not breathe life into the embryonic structure if physicians were planning to manipulate such for the sake of advancing a medical cure.
-Since the "collection of atoms" would be soulless, it would be morally acceptable to conduct medical experiments on the artificially manufactured human fetus, while it was alive in this manner.
+Since the "collection of atoms" would be soulless, it would be morally acceptable to conduct medical experiments on the artificially manufactured human fetus while it was still alive in this manner.

 bottom of page